955xiaoSu/Code-practice/README.md

-This is a HNUer's summer homework.
-Problems here come from CG system and CCF official website.
+This repository is used to record HNUer's summer homework.

+**What can you get from here?**

-You can check **CCF / CSP** branch to get source code.
+1. Check **CCF / CSP** branch to get source code.(Programming problems here come from CG system and CCF official website)

-You can also get **MCU programs** source code from **MCU** branch.(Which may help you in your Sophomore Summer Semester）
+2. Get **MCU programs** source code from **MCU** branch.(Which may help you in your Sophomore Summer Semester）